Colorado was the first US state in the post-PASPA era to legalize sports betting via referendum, and the first betting apps went live on May 1, 2020.

 The first forms of legal gambling in Colorado were pari-mutuel wagering on races and charitable bingo, both dating back to 1950.

 The state lottery was established in 1982 and was initially limited to scratch tickets.
 Land-based casino gambling then came to the state in 1991.
+The maximum bet at that time was a paltry $5 before being raised to $100 in 2008.

 The following year, the federal government passed the Unlawful Internet Gambling Enforcement Act (UIGEA) and began its years-long crackdown on illegal online gambling.